Federal prosecution of Donald Trump (classified documents case): Special counsel's final report

 Days before his resignation in January 2025, special counsel Jack Smith completed a final report on his investigations into Trump.
-The first volume on the election obstruction case was publicly released.
-The second volume on the classified documents case will not be publicly released, as Cannon ordered on January 20, 2025.
-The next day, she said the second volume couldn't be released even to Congress, extending a hold she had previously set.
+The first volume on the election obstruction case was publicly released, but the second volume on the classified documents case will not be made available outside of the Department of Justice, not even to the House and Senate Judiciary committees.